 Choosing your first vinyl cutter is one of the most important decisions an aspiring sign maker faces.
 A professional quality plotter can make your dreams realities.

 So what are the criteria for making this important decision?
 What drive motor should your cutter have?
 How important is tracking?
+Do you need to contour-cut printed images?
 What other features do you need?
 What about tech support?

 To provide these and other answers, we humbly present this guide to choosing your first vinyl cutter.